edis0n-zhang/personal-website-2.0/src/lib/posts/software_as_a_craft/software as a craft.md

   import ArtsAndCraftsVennDiagram from "./ArtsAndCraftsVennDiagram.svg";
 </script>

 I am far from being the de facto authority on programming - if anything, I'd describe myself as an eternal beginner.
-Building software is a skill that is infinitely broad and difficult; I start over as a beginner almost every day.
+Building software is a skill that is infinitely broad and difficult; I start over as a novice almost every day.
 This field is vast, there is a never-ending deluge of new technologies, topics, and paradigms to master.

 Yet still, people often ask me "What should I do to get good at programming?"
 This essay is my attempt to answer that question.
 My belief is simple: By keeping certain principles as your north star, eventually, you will reach the destination you desire.
 ## carpentry and code